dekuNukem/duckyPad/getting_started.md

 ## Writing Your Own Scripts

-The samples might be fun, but duckyPad's true purpose is to do what YOU want it to do!
+The samples might be fun, but duckyPad's true purpose is to do what YOU want!
 So here's how.

 ### SD Card